AdaCore/spark2014/docs/lrm/source/packages.rst

    that the partial view of the type does define full default initialization.
    In this case, the completion of the private type shall define full default initialization.
-[Implementations may provide a mechanism for suppressing enforcement of this rule as described, for example, in
-   |SPARK| User's Guide section 5.3, Warning Control; the burden is then on
-   the user to ensure that this does not result in undetected uses of uninitialized variables.]
+[Implementations may provide a mechanism for suppressing enforcement of this rule as described; the burden is then on the user to ensure that this does not result in undetected uses of uninitialized variables.]

    Unlike the null literal case, this case has associated dynamic semantics.
-   The *Boolean_*\ ``expression`` (which might typically mention the current instance of the type, although this is not required) is an assertion which is checked (at runtime) after any object of the given type, or of any type descended from the given type, is "initialized by default" (see Ada RM 3.3.1).
+   The *Boolean_*\ ``expression`` (which might typically mention the current instance of the type, although this is not required) is an assertion which is checked (at run time) after any object of the given type, or of any type descended from the given type, is "initialized by default" (see Ada RM 3.3.1).